Box Office/Ticket Info:

 Orff – Carmina Burana

 O fortuna!
-Both sacred and profane, romantic and carnal, witness the earth-shaking sounds of Carl Orff’s awe-inspiring Carmina Burana—complete with an epic chorus, orchestra, and newly-created choreography.
-Unleash the inescapable forces of fortune and fate!
+Both sacred and profane, romantic and carnal, witness the earth-shaking sounds of Carl Orff’s awe-inspiring Carmina Burana—complete with epic chorus, full orchestra, and Toledo Ballet dancers performing new choreography by Michael Lang.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.